flourishingkitchen.com

 Garnish (optional).

-• a sprinkle of fresh finely chopped coriander.
+• a pinch very finely chopped fresh parsley.

 Instructions

-• Add the ingredients to a mixer with an s-blade and blend until smooth.
-You will need to add the water 1 tablespoon at a time during this process, to help it all come together.
+• Loosen the hummus gradually by adding the water 1 tablespoon at a time during this process to help it turn nice and creamy.
 Be careful not to add too much water, or you'll end up with a dressing.
-I typically blend for 3-4 minutes in total overall.
+I typically blend for 3-4 minutes overall.

 Notes